Tests for Prostate Cancer

 Expertise in Systemic Therapy

 We are one of 13 Department of Defense Prostate Cancer Clinical Trial Consortium sites where new drugs and innovative therapies are being developed and delivered to people with advanced prostate cancer.
-Duke researchers have been closely involved in the development and approval of therapies now available to men with advanced prostate cancer, including newer hormonal therapies, immunotherapies, chemotherapies, and radiopharmaceuticals.
+Duke researchers have been closely involved in the development and approval of treatments for men with advanced prostate cancer, including newer hormonal therapies, immunotherapies, chemotherapies, and radiopharmaceuticals.

 We Support You